Diberget is a trusted diamond supplier to many silver/goldsmiths and jewelers and related businesses.

 Purchasing certified diamonds

-During certification, the diamond is analysed in detail using special equipment.
+During certification, the diamond is analyzed in detail using special equipment.
 A certificate will describe the following diamond properties:

 - Quality of the cut